tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   **Answer:** Scoring.

-* Has URL parameters made APIs more challenging or easier to use?
+* Has URL parameters made APIs more challenging to use or easier to use?

 Ask if there are any remaining questions or comments before continuing.